A welcome message from Jack Price, Vice Principal.

 Google Chrome will also allow you to run the required apps.
 You can download it from https://www.google.co.uk/chrom...

-Other browsers are available for Windows, and most modern browsers will work, but for the purposes of offering support we suggest using one of those above.
+Other browsers are available for Windows, and most modern browsers will work, but to offer support, we suggest using one of those above.
 Internet Explorer does not support Teams.

 Chromebooks have Google Chrome installed.
 This will work with the College apps.